pitt-sci-cmpinf0010/Python-Part1/README.md

 ## Completing the Lab

 You can modify `Lab-Exercises.ipynb`.
 Add your own cells, but don't delete the original problems - this helps us match up your answers to each exercise and check that you did all of the work.
+Don't forget to rename your lab -> `<pitt username>-Lab-Exercises.ipynb` where the <pitt username> is your username.
+For example, if my username is abc123, I would rename the lab to `abc123-Lab-Exercises.ipynb`.

 ## Submitting your lab